FAQ

 Tele-health is ideal for people who can meet for an hour privately.
 You can meet anywhere that you feel comfortable, such as your home, your parked car, or a park with a beautiful view, where you have privacy.

 One of the benefits of tele-health is the versatility in scheduling.
 If you have a busy schedule, tele-health can help you make appointments you would otherwise miss due to commuting times.
-Due to COVID-19, many states are allowing tele-health across state lines, however this is dependent on the state.
 As a licensed clinical social worker in California, I am able to provide tele-health to anyone within the state of California.

 How does tele-health work?